imhicihu/Bibliographical-hybrid-mobile-app/README.md

 # Rationale #

 Workflow / Seminal Project: A kind of hybrid app involving different languages and tools: Xcode, Swift, a browser, Javascript, React Native, Html5, CSS3, device emulators and many more.
-The initial goal: *it* must run on IOS & Android devices.
+This is an in-house solution with a technological update and upgrade.

 ### What is this repository for? ###